amoffat/manifest/README.md

 # Limitations

+## REPL

+Manifest doesn't work from the REPL, due to it needing access to the source code of the functions it decorates.

+## Types

 You can only pass in and return the following types:

 - Dataclasses
 - `Enum` subclasses
 - primitives (str, int, bool, None, etc)
-- basic container types (list, dict)
+- basic container types (list, dict, tuple)
 - unions
 - Any combination of the above

+## Prompts

 The prompt templates are also a little fiddly sometimes.
 They can be improved.